The Getty

 In the Styles and Periods facet

-In this facet include terms for stylistic groupings and distinct chronological periods that are relevant to art, architecture, and the decorative arts (e.g., French, Louis XIV, Xia, Black-figure, Abstract Expressionist).
+In this facet include concept records for stylistic groupings and distinct chronological periods that are relevant to art, architecture, and the decorative arts (e.g., French, Louis XIV, Zhou, Black-figure, Abstract Expressionist).
 The names of cultures are also included.

 »Styles and Periods hierarchy

-The Styles and Periods facet has only one hierarchy, also called Styles and Periods.
-It contains the names of art and architecture styles, historical periods, and art movements.
+The Styles and Periods Facet has only one hierarchy, called Styles and Periods.
+It contains the concept records for art and architecture styles, historical periods, and art movements.
 Names of peoples, cultures, individuals, and sites are included if they designate distinct styles or periods (e.g., Yoruba, Louis XIV).
 Geographic descriptors are included for broad cultural regions and nations.

 • Style, Period, or Culture?
 In common usage, the distinction between which characteristics may be called "styles," which are "periods," and which are "culture" is not always clear due to frequent overlap, thus a separation between the three has not always been made in the hierarchy.